-Our Board has determined that each of Messrs, Hankin, Burra, Burvill, Cardenuto, Edwards, Gillai, and Lindstrom and each of Ms. Li, LuPriore and Summers, are independent under applicable Nasdag rules and the Board is comprised of a majority of independent directors.
+Our Board has determined that each of Messrs.
+Hankin, Burvill, Cardenuto, Edwards, Gillai, and Lindstrom and each of Ms. Li, LuPriore and Summers, are independent under applicable Nasdaq rules and the Board is comprised of a majority of independent directors.
 The Board determined that Mr. Maheswaran does not meet the independence standards due to his employment by the Company.
+In addition, our Board previously determined that Mr. James P. Burra was an independent director under the applicable rules of Nasdag during his service on our Board through his resignation on March 15, 2021.